 Leah owns a house in Goulburn and plans to raise a family here.

-If elected, Leah will ensure that Goulburn grows into a greater city.
-It has the potential and now all it needs is people who are willing to work for its future.
-This community needs a council with a variety of people to represent them and their concerns.
-A connected community is a strong community.
+As councillor, Leah belives that Goulburn has the potential to grow into a stronger, more vibrant city and that all it needs is people who are willing to work for its future.
+Leah believes the community needs a council with a variety of people to represent them and their concerns.

 - Improve our region’s great parks and spaces to make them safe, beautiful and people friendly

 - Install children’s play areas, cycle ways and walking paths in new housing estates

 - Encourage local participation in tree planting, tree and land care

 - Install fitness equipment in parks and spaces for resident health

 - Incorporate local art projects ie. murals, paintings and sculptures with youth participation